IWILLCRAFT-M0d/RenderEclipse-Tools/README.md

 For it usage it is required to download this library (https://github.com/Zheneq/Noesis-Plugins/blob/master/lib_zq_nintendo_tex.py), and for extracting data you will need to create a folder named "textures" in the same folder you have the \*.txd file you are trying to open.

 ## <a href="./Extra tools and scripts/DataSplitter.exe">DataSplitter</a>
-DataSplitter.exe is a CLI tool that splits RenderWare Stream files.
+DataSplitter.exe is a CLI tool that splits RenderWare Stream and Silent Hill: Shattered Memories \*.snd files.
 For it usage drag and drop the proper file over the *.exe and it will start working.

 Silent Hill: Origins PS2 May 17, 2006 requires some modifications with an Hex editor as files contains 192 bytes of gibberish data at the beginning of each file.